Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/index.md

     icon:
       src: https://api.iconify.design/logos:jwt-icon.svg
     link: https://jwt.io/
-    details: Master provides extendable JWT auth which can be configured easily and provides ready to use ACL
+    details: Materio provides extendable JWT auth which can be configured easily and provides ready to use ACL
 ---